Azhar-inexture-1/flask_restful_practice/README.md

 ```

 ### Start a celery worker
-You'll need a worker to get things done, run the following command in a separate terminal tab:
+You'll need a worker to get things done, run the following command in a separate terminal tab

 ```bash
 celery worker -A celery_worker.celery --loglevel=info